iced-rs/rfcs/text/0000-accessibility.md

 - What other designs have been considered and what is the rationale for not choosing them?

 I believe other designs might use a persistent widget tree and a diffing algorithm, which don't currently exist in Iced.
-Another option might
+Another option might use some global state store for faster lookups, though I'm still not entirely sure it's a major issue to begin with.

 - What is the impact of not doing this?